ajaxray/marionette-boilerplate/README.md

 * RequireJS (AMD)
 * Twitter Bootstrap (3.1.1)

+Here is a [live demo](http://ajaxray.com/demo/marionette-boilerplate) of this setup.

 **Batteries included!** You can just get it and start coding instantly.
-There is no dependency on any other tool or library.
+There is no dependency on any other tool or library to get started.